Search for a rare disease

-Ataxia-telangiectasia is the association of severe combined immunodeficiency (affecting mainly the humoral immune response) with progressive cerebellar ataxia.
-It is characterised by neurological signs, telangiectasias, increased susceptibility to infections and a higher risk of cancer.
+A rare disorder characterized by the association of severe combined immunodeficiency (affecting mainly the humoral immune response) with progressive cerebellar ataxia.
+It is characterized by neurological signs, telangiectasia, increased susceptibility to infections and a higher risk of cancer.

 Average prevalence is estimated at 1/100,000 children.

 The severity of the neurological, immune system and pulmonary manifestations varies widely between patients.
 Onset usually occurs between 1 and 2 years of age with abnormal head movements and loss of balance, followed by slurred speech and abnormal eye movements.
 Poor coordination and trembling of the extremities may appear towards 9-10 years of age and worsen progressively.
 Choreoathetosis is quite common.
 In the majority of cases, intelligence is normal: around 30% of patients have learning difficulties or moderate intellectual deficiency.
 Cutaneomucosal telangiectasias appear between 3 and 6 years of age, or during adolescence.
 The immunodeficiency causes repeated sinus and lung infections, and the latter may cause bronchiectasis.
 Growth delay is also fairly frequent.

 Ataxia-telangiectasia (A-T) is caused by inactivating mutations of the ATM gene (11q22.3).
 This gene is expressed ubiquitously and encodes a protein kinase playing a key role in the control of double-strand-break (DSB) DNA repair, notably in the Purkinje cells of the cerebellum and in cerebral, cutaneous and conjunctival endothelial cells.
 A-T-like disorder is a rare variant form of A-T caused by inactivation of the MRE11 gene (11q21), which also encodes a protein involved in DSB repair.